Adasha/frame-seq/README.md

 ## Usage

-To use, embed JS file in `dist` and add the \<frame-anim\> element to your HTML.
-Any elements nested inside will be played back in sequence.
+To use, embed JS file in `dist` and add the `<frame-anim>` element to your HTML.
+Any elements nested inside will be played back in order of the HTML.

 ```HTML